sfigg/commercialization-public/design/component-guidelines/audio.md

 Once the audio solution meets both minimum hardware requirements and Windows Compatibility Program requirements, the audio solution will provide basic audio experiences in Windows.
 Depending on the targeted market segment, a device may support two additional optimizations: Speech Platform and Skype.
 Recommendations for both Speech Platform and Skype build upon the requirements for a basic audio experience.
 It would be a challenge to optimize for Speech Platform or Skype if the audio solution does not fully meet the basic requirements.

+>[!NOTE]
-**Note**  Guidelines for Telephony and applications such as Skype will be supplemented to this topic when they are available.
+> Guidelines for Telephony and applications such as Skype will be supplemented to this topic when they are available.